precice/micro-manager/docs/nested-parallelization.md

 conn.close()
 ```

-After receiving a `task_descriptor`, that was created by `Task.send_args`, `handle_task` creates an instance of the task and attempts to handle the request.
+After receiving a `task_descriptor` created by `Task.send_args`, `handle_task` creates a task instance and attempts to handle the request.
 The resulting output is then sent back to the Micro Manager parent rank.

 ## Connection

-Connections between workers and Micro Manager ranks are realized as either MPI or socket based communication.
+Connections between workers and Micro Manager ranks are realized as either MPI- or socket-based communication.
-The MPI version (`MPIConnection`) calls internally `MPI_Comm_spawn`, which launches a separate process group and yields a MPI communicator between the Micro Manager parent and the newly create process group.
+The MPI version (`MPIConnection`) internally calls  `MPI_Comm_spawn`, which launches a separate process group and yields an MPI communicator between the Micro Manager parent and the newly created process group.
-This approach is known to be more error-prone and required the definition of the following environment variables:
+This approach is known to be more error-prone and requires the definition of the following environment variables:

 ```bash
 export OMPI_MCA_btl=self,vader,tcp